bssrdf/DeepLearningBookCode-Volume1/README.md

 # ABOUT THE FIGURES

-  The books are illustrated with roughly 1000 original figures.
+  The book is illustrated with roughly 1000 original figures.
 Most were drawn by the author in Adobe Illustrator.
 A few were drawn in Photoshop.

   Some figures include photographs.
 CMany of these are by the author.
 All other